Podcasts & RSS Feeds

 KERA - in cooperation with other debate sponsors - consistently has provided national and statewide debates as part of its election coverage for more than 20 years.
 To determine guidelines for debates, KERA believes it is important to establish viewpoint neutral criteria for candidate inclusion.
 These are rooted in principles of editorial integrity and judgment.

-The criteria to be considered by editorial staff in making decisions about candidate inclusion are as follows:
+Here are the criteria that editorial staff will consider in making decisions about candidate inclusion:

 1. A candidate must have met all legal qualifications required by the State of Texas to appear on the ballot and be eligible for office.